-Training: Break Network Silos Using Synthetic Data.
+1 Training: Break Network Silos Using Synthetic Data.
 High-quality labeled network trace datasets play a pivotal role in supporting numerous ML applications within the networking domain.
 However, these datasets are often siloed at different entities and thereby inaccessible due to concerns related to privacy, retention policies, and ongoing maintenance requirements.
 These limitations significantly hinder full reproducibility in academic work and are also an impediment to collaborations to improve model performance across silos in the industry.
 Synthetic network traces offer a potential solution to supplement existing datasets, yet current methodologies typically focus on generating aggregated flow statistics or selectively chosen packet attributes.
-I introduce NetDiffusion [3, 4], a framework to generate high-fidelity packet captures (PCAPs) that are protocol-adhered and are compatible with existing hardware.
-A domain-specific, controlled variant of Stable Diffusion is leveraged.
-The PCAPs generated by NetDiffusion exhibit a higher degree of statistical similarity to real traces and significantly enhance ML model performance in comparison to leading methods.
-NetDiffusion is also able to generate rare instances of network traffic, which augments models on under-performed classes.
+My work introduces NetDiffusion [3, 4], a framework to generate high-fidelity packet captures (PCAPs) that are protocol-adherent and are compatible with existing hardware.
+A domain-specific, controlled variant of latent diffusion model [16] is leveraged.
+The PCAPs generated by NetDiffusion exhibit a higher degree of statistical similarity to real traces and significantly enhance ML model performance in comparison to leading generative methods.
+NetDiffusion is also able to generate rare instances of network traffic, which helps overcome data imbalance and tackle class wise performance variation.
 Furthermore, the generated traces maintain compatibility with widely used traffic analysis tools (e.g., Wireshark), facilitating applications that extend beyond ML tasks.
-To further enable learning protocol compliance without human intervention, the use of state space models is also proposed to generate packet-level synthetic network traces by framing it as an unsupervised sequence generation problem [5].
+To further enable learning protocol compliance without human intervention, I also proposed the use of state-space models in follow-up work to generate packet-level synthetic network traces by framing it as an unsupervised sequence generation problem [5].

 Training: Merge Multi-modal Information.
 Network data serves as a bridge between physical activities and the digital realm.
 For instance, when users interact with smart devices in a connected environment, these devices generate network traffic that can signal real-world events, aiding in human activity recognition.
 Other modalities, like video or audio, often correspond to the same activities.
 However, previous approaches typically require large amounts of "paired" data to effectively leverage cross-modal information, resulting in excessive data re-collection efforts and limiting the reuse of pre-existing models from other modalities.
-To address this challenge, I propose AMIR (Active Multimodal Interaction Recognition) [6], a framework designed to combine video and network data using a metalearning approach.
+To address this challenge, I propose AMIR (Active Multimodal Interaction Recognition) [6], a framework designed to combine video and network data using a meta-learning approach.
 AMIR trains individual models for each modality-video and network activity-and merges their predictions based on uncertainty, enabling a more robust and flexible system.
 This merging strategy significantly reduces the dependency on "paired" data, where video and network traces are collected simultaneously.
 AMIR achieves up to a 70.83% reduction in paired data requirements while maintaining an 85% F1 score.
 Additionally, it improves recognition accuracy by 17.76% with the same sample size compared to traditional methods, demonstrating its effectiveness across both controlled lab and real-world home environments.